 Before applying to the dietetics bachelor's degree completion program, you must have already completed at least 30 college credits including the following courses with a grade of “B” or better:

-BIO 340 – Structure and Function of Human Body*
+- KIN 360 Anatomy and Physiology* -OR- BIOL 340 Structure and Function of Human Body*

-*Chemistry II, Principles of Microbiology, and Anatomy and Physiology II courses need to have been completed within the past five years.
+Chemistry II and Anatomy and Physiology II courses need to have been completed within the past five years.
 If you have taken multiple Chemistry courses, the highest level course must be no more than five years old.

 You must be admitted for the fall semester by June 1, spring semester by Nov.
 1 and summer semester by April 1.
 This means that all transcripts, application fees and any other requirements must be completed and received by these dates.

 Please note: It takes at least four to six weeks for an application to be processed once all application materials have been received by the university.

 Apply online through the Bachelor's Degree Completion Program.

 The application fee is $40 for U.S. applicants and $80 for international applicants.
 However, if you have previously attended Kansas State University, you will not have to pay the application fee again.
 Be sure to select the term in which you plan to take classes.